 - Mr. Smith and Mr. Lanza, as co-trial counsel, defended a $6.5 million RICO lawsuit on behalf of three defendants sued by one of the nation’s largest manufacturers of computer memory products.
 The jury verdict was a complete defense win.

 - Mr. Smith, on behalf of a client, challenged the Internet’s largest provider of employer reviews on the issue of reviewer anonymity.
 In a discovery dispute that his opponent appealed to the California Supreme Court on a writ of mandamus, with amicus briefs filed by Wikimedia and the parent company of Google, Mr. Smith prevailed for his client.
-This victory was followed by a settlement offer by the plaintiffs shortly afterward.

-- Mr. Smith and Mr. Lanza serve as outside general counsel to one of the largest and fastest growing search engine optimization companies (SEO) in the United States.
+- Mr. Smith and Mr. Lanza served as outside general counsel to one of the largest and fastest growing search engine optimization companies (SEO) in the United States.
 Among other victories on behalf of this client, Mr. Smith obtained a judgment for copyright infringement, including an injunction against a competitor preventing the competitor from further infringement.

 - Mr. Smith represents manufacturers of flash memory products, including AMP Inc., in complex litigation.